starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

     **TL;DR**

     - Get: scalability & security for AMM
-        - By: constructing or calling functions and their storage variables
+    - By: constructing or calling functions

     **Contents**